abd3lgh4f0r/abd3lgh4f0r.github.io/_posts/2024-04-09-KERBEROASTING.md

 To maitien this attack i've used two tools: Impacket and Rubeus.

-**1-Impacket**: This tool consist the use  script GetUserSPNs (Python) can perform all the necessary steps to request a ST for a service given its SPN and valid domain credentials.
+**1-Impacket**: This tool consist the use of the python script GetUserSPNs , which can perform all the necessary steps to request a ST for a service given its SPN and valid domain credentials.
 [Learn more](https://attack.mitre.org/software/S0357/)

-**2-Rubeus**: to leverage this Rubeus the attacker have to enumerate SPN then run the executable file Rubeus.exe [Lean more ](https://attack.mitre.org/software/S1071/)
+**2-Rubeus**: The Kerberoasting attack that leverages Rubeus involves enumerating the SPN accounts and then execute  Rubeus.exe executable file.
+[Lean more ](https://attack.mitre.org/software/S1071/)

 other techniques can be found [here](https://attack.mitre.org/techniques/T1558/003/)